 While there are a vast array of outsourcing services out there, they can generally be grouped into either back-office or front-office business process outsourcing.
 By understanding the different types of BPO, businesses can identify which services to outsource and how to cut costs by filling specific roles and acquiring unique skills.

-This involves services that happen behind the scenes away from the eyes of customers.
+Back-office BPO involves services that happen behind the scenes away from the eyes of customers.
 Common types include data entry, finance and accounting, and human resources.

-Data entry.
 While straightforward, data entry remains a time-consuming and tedious task.
 It’s also prone to human error, especially if the encoder is still a trainee.
 A BPO partner offering data entry services allows clients the peace of mind that their data is being inputted accurately and quickly.
 This frees up manpower to focus on core business processes.

-Finance and accounting.
 BPO providers offering advanced expertise in this area are called Knowledge Process Outsourcing or KPO companies.
 These partners do more than just handle accounts; they can compile annual budgets, conduct audits, and some KPO companies also provide key financial insights that help your business grow.
 These include investment management, risk and compliance solutions, global market research, and more.

-Human resources.
 Business process outsourcing partners can help clients optimize HR functions such as hiring, training, and payroll.
 These providers utilize advanced technologies such as applicant tracking systems and AI-based recruitment platforms.
 This results in a hiring process that recruits well-suited employees to the role, reducing costly staff turnover.

 This refers to consumer-facing business processes such as customer support and marketing.

-Customer Support. allow your business to reach entirely new markets outside your home region.
+Allows your business to reach entirely new markets outside your home region.
 By enabling your company to offer 24/7 support, BPO partners open up your business to a global market across different time zones.

 You also won’t have to worry about fluctuations in your customer support team due to holidays, weekends, and other personal reasons.
 BPO providers will make sure that your customer support team is always on the job.
 Working with a BPO means that you are working with professionals.
 You no longer have to worry about turnover, lengthy training periods, as well as disruptive and costly human errors.

-Marketing.
 Outsourcing your marketing processes to a BPO provider is an effective way to grow your reach.
 Partnering with these providers gives you access to marketing experts who use advanced tools to conduct market research, strategize campaigns, and execute search engine optimization.